EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `--csv`
-  List details in CSV format.
+  Display details in csv format.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-g, --google-sheet`
-  List details in CSV format in Google Sheet.
+  Display details in csv format in google sheet.
 - `--header`
   Display column headers in the result.